Skip to Content

 Left untreated, GERD can lead to other, more severe health problems, such as:

-• Chronic cough.
-A cough that doesn't go away on its own after eight weeks.
+• Chronic cough — A cough that doesn't go away on its own after several weeks.

-• Erosion of tooth enamel.
-Stomach acid entering the mouth can wear away at the teeth.
+• Erosion of tooth enamel — Stomach acid entering your mouth can wear away the protective coating on your teeth.

-• Esophageal stricture.
-Narrowing of the esophagus due to scarring.
+• Esophageal stricture — Narrowing of your esophagus due to scarring.

-• Keep the head of your bed elevated if you have symptoms at night.
+• Elevating the head of your bed if you have symptoms at night.

 • A sour, bitter taste in your mouth.